devreplay/devreplay-pattern-generator/README.md

         }
     ],
     "all_change": true,
-    // You will get all authors change or not (true or false) "all_author": false,
-    // (Option, if all_change is false) Number of rules that you want (e.g. 100) "change_size": 1000,
-    // (Option) Target time span
+    "all_author": false,
+    "change_size": 1000,
     "time_length": {
-        // Default (if not defined) is 1 years ago from today "start": "2018-01-01 00:00:00",
+        "start": "2018-01-01 00:00:00",
-        // Default is today
         "end": "2019-01-01 00:00:00"
     },
-    // (Option) You can define projects by another file "projects_path": "data/projects/rails_Ruby.json",
+    "projects_path": "data/projects/rails_Ruby.json",
-    // (Option) Projects that you want to apply "applied_projects": [
+    "applied_projects": [
         {
             "owner": "matz",
             "repo": "streem"
         }
     ],
-    // (Option) if all_author is false, choose target authors' name and github id "authors": [
+    "authors": [
         {
             "git": "Yukihiro Matsumoto",